Popular keywords

 Researchers don’t know why dreams are easily forgotten since the only access to dreaming is dream reports, which are made later during waking life.
 And can be partial or modified by the waking consciousness.

 One cannot measure cerebral activity during/on dreamful sleep versus dreamless sleep.
-Also, it could be harder to remember dreams during REM sleep since the body may shut down systems in the brain, where the dreamer only recalls dreams that happen just before waking up.
+Also, it can be harder to remember dreams during REM sleep since the body may shut down systems in the brain, where the dreamer only recalls dreams that happen just before waking up.

 Also, behind the interpretation of the dreams, what do you think?
 Are the theories accurate enough?